 A Responding minifig must be aware of the specific action or movement

-to which he's reacting, and in a timely enough fashion to make a proper
+he's reacting to, and in a timely enough fashion to make a proper

 Response.
 In most cases, this means he has to be able to see

 it.
 If he sees an enemy soldier raise a rifle and take aim, he may

 have time to dive for cover.
 If all he knows is that he heard a gunshot,